threepointone/twain/Readme.md

         box.style[prop] = step[prop] + 'px';
     }

-    // fyi: if you had jquery, you could do -
+    // or if you had jquery, you could do -
     // $(box).css(step);

 });